Content Optimization Strategies

 You now have the content subjects, targeted keywords, featured snippet type, search intent, and a pool of SEO recommendations from competitors' snippets.

-You must establish a content outline if you are writing new material.
 If you've already written the essay, you may need to revise the outline in light of the mentioned information.

 Create Content Better Than The Competition’s